 10. Yerba Mate

-This particular herb contains compounds which open up air passages, therefore making it useful for the treatment of allergies, asthma, and other respiratory illnesses.
+This particular herb contains compounds which open up air passages.
+Therefore, it is useful for the treatment of allergies, asthma, and other respiratory illnesses.

 Specifically, Andrographis prevents and treats the common cold, influenza, bronchitis, tonsillitis, allergies, pneumonia, and sinusitis.
 It is a powerful herb which has been the subject of several studies that confirm its healing benefits for the respiratory system.